Jeff Baxter: Early years

-Baxter joined his first band at age 11.
+Baxter was a classically trained pianist, studying from the age of 5 to 15.
+When he was 9 years old, his family moved to Mexico City, where he bought a cheap guitar and taught himself how to play.
+He joined his first band at age 11.
 At the Taft School, he played drums in a band called King Thunder and the Lightning Bolts.
 While still a high school student, he worked at Jimmy's Music Shop in Manhattan in 1966.
 At Jimmy's, Baxter met guitarist Jimi Hendrix, who was just beginning his career as a frontman.
 Later, Baxter claimed to have sat in with the Hendrix-led band Jimmy James and the Blue Flames, when the regular bassist could not make the show.
+Work at Jimmy's also led to Baxter's first professional job as a musician; while delivering an amplifier to a record company, he ended up filling in for a guitarist who was late to a demo session.
 Moving to Boston to attend college, Baxter worked as a guitar technician and amplifier repairman at Jack's Drum Shop on Boylston Street.

 Baxter first reached a wide rock audience in 1968 as a member of the psychedelic rock band Ultimate Spinach.
 Baxter joined the band for Ultimate Spinach III, their third and final album.
-After leaving the band, he played with the Holy Modal Rounders and backed singer Buzzy Linhart.
+After leaving Ultimate Spinach, he learned how to play pedal steel guitar, played with the Holy Modal Rounders, and backed singer Buzzy Linhart.
 He was using the moniker "Skunk" by this time; so far, Baxter has kept the origin of the nickname a secret.

+Baxter found extensive work as a session guitarist, including playing on Carly Simon's first top 10 hit, "That's the Way I've Always Heard It Should Be".

 With Steely Dan

-After the breakup of Ultimate Spinach, Baxter relocated to Los Angeles, finding work as a session guitarist.

-In 1972, he became a founding member of the band Steely Dan, along with guitarist Denny Dias, guitarist-bassist Walter Becker, keyboardist-vocalist Donald Fagen, drummer Jim Hodder and vocalist David Palmer.
+In 1972, Baxter relocated to Los Angeles for more studio work.
+There he became a founding member of the band Steely Dan.
+Baxter had played with the drummer, Jim Hodder, on a number of occasions, and was acquainted with Steely Dan's producer, Gary Katz, who was responsible for inviting Baxter to join the group.

-Baxter appeared with Steely Dan on their first three albums, Can't Buy a Thrill in 1972, Countdown to Ecstasy in 1973, and Pretzel Logic in 1974.
-He contributed the guitar fills and signature solo heard on the group's highest charting hit "Rikki Don't Lose That Number."
+Baxter appeared with Steely Dan on their first three albums, Can't Buy a Thrill in 1972, Countdown to Ecstasy in 1973, and Pretzel Logic in 1974, and played with them on three full tours.
+Despite this, he continued to do session recordings and live shows with other acts while an official member of Steely Dan.
+He contributed the guitar fills and signature solo heard on Steely Dan's highest charting hit, "Rikki Don't Lose That Number."